samcaloiero/imm406-site/content/assignments/research-question-prototype.md

 order: 2
 ---

-This project revisits the environment sketches, except the purpose is exploration of the hardware.
+This project revisits the sketches, except the purpose is exploration of the hardware.

 Create 1-3 sketches for the system, with a unique goal.
 Have a single hardware/technical question in your mind, and explore it until you are satisfied you will be able to present some insight.